 The NordicTrack Incline Trainer X9i treadmill helps you get in the best shape of your life with an incline that adjusts up to 40% and a decline to 6%.
 If you are serious about your workouts and want to burn a ton of calories, this could just be the one for you.

-The NordicTrack Incline Trainer X9i has a 10" touch screen console display including a full color built-in web browser Powered by Android, so you can surf the web or watch videos while you workout.
+The NordicTrack Incline Trainer X9i has a 7" Smart HD touch screen console display including a full color built-in web browser powered by Android, so you can surf the web or watch videos while you workout.
 Then, with a touch of a finger you can view your exercise stats for time, speed, distance, calories burned, pulse, and program settings.

 The full specs of the NordicTrack X9i are:

-The mechanical features on the NordicTrack X9i Interactive include a quiet and powerful 3.0 chp motor, a large 22" x 60" tread belt, two Autobreeze™ workout fans, Reflex cushioning with advance impact-absorption technology, 1-touch speed controls, heart rate sensors built into the handlebars, a free HR chest strap, two 3" speakers on the console, and a 350-lb user weight capacity.
+The mechanical features on the new NordicTrack X9i include a quiet and powerful 3.0 CHP motor, a large 22" x 60" tread belt, two Autobreeze™ workout fans, Reflex cushioning with advance impact-absorption technology, 1-touch speed controls, heart rate sensors built into the handlebars, a free HR chest strap, music port and speakers on the console, and a 300-lb user weight capacity.

 The key feature of NordicTrack’s Trainer is the incline/decline ramp which works more effectively than standard treadmill inclines to strengthen the large muscles in your legs and trunk and will burn calories at a much more rapid rate - up to 5x the normal amount of calories burned by walking.

 The 6% decline (which it shares with the up-level X11i model), combined with the interactive hill programs on iFit, adds variety and an exciting simulation of going up and down terrain.